LabO8/nestjs-s3/site/docs/download-helper.md

 ## Introduction

-Sometimes, we have to do day to day tasks like downloading objests and storing the locally.
-This leads to a lot of boilerplate code, for managing the directories, writing to files and etc.
+Sometimes, we have to do day-to-day tasks like downloading objects and storing them locally.
+This leads to a lot of boilerplate code, for managing the directories, writing to files, etc.

 In order to do that we can use the download helper.